1st Place Lost Zone Box Deck Ft. Pikachu ex

 That being said, there are a few things that should remain consistent.

-Quickly setup your board with Buddy-Buddy Poffin and Nest Ball.
+1. Quickly set up your board with Buddy-Buddy Poffin and Nest Ball.

 Lost Zone Box Deck – Core Cards